-Managing conventional keys presents a number of challenges, firstly because of the need to hold multiple sets of keys and master keys for each of the various doors and with larger premises it is not unusual to have three or more levels of master keys.
+Managing conventional keys presents a number of challenges, firstly because of the need to hold multiple sets of keys and master keys for each of the various doors and with larger premises, it is not unusual to have three or more levels of master keys.
 If these are mislaid then entire sets have to be replaced, with the ongoing concern that the lost keys may have fallen into the wrong hands creating a security problem.

 A stand-alone digital electronic lock simplifies key replacement and the process to allow access to specific areas.
-With a conventional key the holder can access an area at any time, with a digital solution it is easy to set the times an individual is granted access to the area.
+With a conventional key, the holder can access an area at any time, with a digital solution it is easy to set the times an individual is granted access to the area.

 Digital locking systems are highly versatile, scalable and deliver real peace of mind when it comes to the security of staff and the protection of assets.
-They eliminate the risks associated with conventional mechanical lock and key systems, which offer no protection if a key is copied, lost or stolen.
-With a digital system if an access card or transponder is lost, it can be deleted from use without impacting any other users.
+They eliminate the risks associated with the conventional mechanical lock and key systems, which offer no protection if a key is copied, lost or stolen.
+With a digital system, if an access card or transponder is lost, it can be deleted from use without impacting any other users.